aldenbro/dhall-tutorial/dhall-scenario/step2/text.md

 Inspecting `User.dhall`

-`cat Schema.dhall`{{exec}}
+`cat User.dhall`{{exec}}

  we can find that we have made the definition of a user explicit with three distinctive types, `Text`, `Natural`, and `<  Teacher | TA | Student >`, which is a special type called a union type.
 You can use this schema when converting to Dhall.

 `json-to-dhall ./Schema.dhall --file info.json`{{exec}}

 One thing to note is that if you supply the program with a schema and a JSON file that does not follow the schema, the program will produce an error.
 This means you are guaranteed to have a schema abiding input if the program completes.
-It also means you can catch schema errors in you JSON files, such as the ones in Step 1.
+It also means you can catch schema errors in your JSON files, such as the ones in Step 1.
 You can see this by running

 `json-to-dhall ./Schema.dhall --file incorrect_info.json`{{exec}}